 External hemorrhoids occur any place around the anal canal, also called the anal verge.
 “External hemorrhoids are typically caused by a clot that gets trapped in one of the small veins,” says Dr. Strutt.
 “As a result, there's a lot of swelling, and that swelling stretches the skin that's in a very sensitive area, which causes severe pain.”

-Typical causes of hemorrhoids include constipation, diarrhea, hard stools, straining when having a bowel movement, pregnancy and dehydration.
+Typical causes of hemorrhoids include constipation, diarrhea, hard stools, straining when having a bowel movement, pregnancy, and dehydration.

 External hemorrhoid treatments

 Expect hemorrhoid pain to last about a week.
 “Essentially, the body absorbs the clot,” Strutt says.
-If the hemorrhoid worsens or does not resolve, see your healthcare provider to have it checked out.
+If the hemorrhoid worsens or does not resolve, see your healthcare provider (HCP) to have it checked out.

 Internal hemorrhoid symptoms